kkernick/antimony/crates/user/README.md

 The User Mode of a program affects all threads.
 This can cause many issues in a multi-threaded program, as one thread can switch the mode from under another, to which a operation that would allowed under the prior mode (Such as creating a file) now causes an error.
 This issue is exasperated when all the threads are changing mode, as it can cause the mode to change between the `user::set` and `user::restore`.

 If your program requires synchronization between multiple threads for switching users, the `sync` feature provides a synchronization mechanism in the `user::sync` namespace.
-These are available via the `user::sync::run_as!`, and `user::sync_try_run_as!` macros.
+These are available via the `run_as!`, and `user::sync_try_run_as!` macros.
 There are two caveats to using these variants:

 1. These macros guarantee that the block will be executed in the provided mode *only* if all threads use the `sync` variants.
 If another thread uses a regular `user::` function, this guarantee breaks.
 2. These macros cannot be nested.
 Doing so will cause a deadlock.
 These macros hold a global mutex at the start of the macro, and release it at the end.
 If the block tries to take ownership of that mutex, it will hang forever.